 3 — Multi-agent automation

-Kimi Agent Swarms handle big projects in parallel.
+Kimi Agent Swarms handle big projects in parallel, which is the same multi-agent pattern that's becoming standard across the category.

 4 — Cloud-hosted automation (Kimi Claw)